gennadiy-gaysha/portfolio_project_4/README.md

 - My partner for her unwavering love, support, and encouragement throughout this project.
 Her belief in me has been a driving force, and I could not have done it without her.
-- Ma daughter Anna, who became the first beta tester of this website.
+- My daughter Anna, who became the first beta tester of this website.
 Her feedback and recommendations for improving the project are invaluable.
 - My tutor, Marcel, for his priceless feedback and guidance.
 - Code Institute and their fantastic Slack community for their constant support